Tight Lower Bounds and Improved Convergence in Performative Prediction: Experiments

 \begin{theorem} Let \( f_{\theta}(x) \in [0, 1 - \delta] \) for all \( \theta \in \Theta \), where \( 0 < \delta < 1 \) is fixed.
 Then, for \( g(f_{\theta}(x)) = f_{\theta}(x) + \delta \), RIR is \(\epsilon\)-sensitive as defined in Assumption~\ref{assumption:epsilon-sensitivity} with \mbox{\(\epsilon = \mathcal{O}(\delta^{-\frac{3}{2}})\)}. \end{theorem}

 This result provides an example where our rate surpasses the rate previously derived in \cite{pmlr-v206-mofakhami23a} (\(\mathcal{O}(\delta^{-2})\) within the same framework).
+In addition, \cite{pmlr-v206-mofakhami23a} derived the remaining constants in the rate for this setup, and these constants remain unchanged in our result.
 Furthermore, for any value of $M$ and $\gamma$, our rate can guarantee convergence for a wider class of problems.
-The proof of this theorem, along with justifications for the improved rate, is presented in Appendix~\ref{app:RIR_sensitivity}.
+The proof of this theorem, along with justifications for the improved rate, is presented in Appendix~\ref{app:RIR_sensitivity}. \cite{pmlr-v206-mofakhami23a} derive the

 \paragraph{Results.} The outcomes of this case study are shown in Figure \ref{fig:credit_score}.
-For larger window sizes (\(\tau\)), we omit the initial iterations in the figure because they follow the same update rule as smaller \(\tau\) methods, leading to identical values.\\ Figure \ref{fig:credit_score} demonstrates the advantage of using older snapshots in the optimization process.
+For larger window sizes (\(\tau\)), we omit the initial iterations in the figure because they follow the same update rule as smaller \(\tau\) methods, leading to identical values.
+Figure \ref{fig:credit_score} demonstrates the advantage of using older snapshots in the optimization process.
 As the window size increases from $1$ to $2$, we observe a near-half reduction in the loss shift, particularly in the early iterations, with the improvement persisting even after $50$ iterations.
 While larger windows continue to reduce the loss shift, the marginal gains decrease as window size increases.
-This is evident from the similarity between the curves for window sizes \(t/2\), and 'all'.\\ The decreasing marginal gains elicit a trade-off against the time, memory, and resource consumption.
+This is evident from the similarity between the curves for window sizes \(t/2\), and 'all'.
+The decreasing marginal gains elicit a trade-off against the time, memory, and resource consumption.
 As the window size increases, both time per iteration and the memory consumption increase linearly.
 Thus, the user has to pick the right aggregation window \(\tau\) based on the application and the resources available to achieve the desired convergence speed while respecting the logistical constraints.
 The corresponding performative risk plot can also be found in Appendix \ref{app:credit_scoring}.